Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/AB Test Level Difficulty/README.md

 ### Dashboard Setup
 To use Cloud Save, Economy, Remote Config, and Cloud Code services in your game, activate each service for your organization and project in the Unity Dashboard.
-To duplicate this sample scene's setup on your own dashboard, you'll need a a currency in the Economy setup, some Config Values and a Campaign set up in Remote Config, and a script published in Cloud Code:
+To duplicate this sample scene's setup on your own dashboard, you'll need a a currency in the Economy setup, some Config Values and a Game Override set up in Remote Config, and a script published in Cloud Code:

 #### Economy Items
 * Coin - `ID: "COIN"` - The currency distributed as a reward for the player leveling up.